qianntong/Shortest-Paths-Algorithms/README.md

 # Shortest-Paths-Algorithms
-To get shortest paths, the repository introduces some classical graph algorithms in Python, including Dijkstra, Bellman–Ford, Floyd–Warshall algorithm, and A* search algorithms
+To get shortest paths, the repository introduces some classical graph algorithms in Python, including Dijkstra, Bellman–Ford, Floyd–Warshall algorithm, and A* search algorithms.